thetinygoat/segment/README.md

 - Keys can be separated into multiple dynamic keyspaces.
 - Keyspace level configuration.

-### Status

-Segment is under heavy development and is in pre-alpha stages.

 ### Why Segment?

 Segment's goal to is to provide a simpler and more intuitive in-memory key-value solution.
 It has certain features that other solutions don't.
 Let's go over them one by one.